Ghilt/Rabbit/README.md

  Loop v1 times

 Using the inverted case here guarantees at least one iteration which can be useful.
 Loops can not overlap, the following is not two loops but the begining of four loops.
-Which if the program terminates before a matching end loop is executed will have done nothing
+Which, if the program terminates before a matching end loop is executed, will have done nothing

     ( [ ) ]